mward-lab/Matthews_cardiotox_ATAC_2025/README.md

 # ATAC_learning

-This is the link to my inital files of analysis.
+This is the link to my initial files of analysis.

 https://reneeisnowhere.github.io/ATAC_learning/index.html